 There are two types of fees:

-- Camping fees, which pay for campsites, activities, and services
+- Camping fees, which pay for camping, activities, and services

 - Transaction fees, which help us maintain the reservation service

 For more information on camping fees and transaction fees, see the camping fees page.

 Tax is included in camping fees, but tax is added to transaction fees.
 If you change or cancel your reservation, there will be additional fees (see additional transaction fees, below).

 Camping fees vary between parks.
 For information on parks with reservable campgrounds, see parks and activities, above.
 For other parks, find the park’s webpage or download the camping fees and information supplement [PDF].

 When paying online or by phone, you can use Visa, Mastercard, American Express, Visa Debit, or Mastercard Debit.